Scotiabank Saddledome: History

 The Flames petitioned the City of Calgary and the Saddledome Foundation to upgrade the facility in 1994, requesting renovations to add additional luxury boxes and a new club section.
 The Flames insisted the upgrades were necessary for the team to remain viable in the arena.
 They argued it was important that their landlord bring the arena up to the higher standards they felt was required.
 The team lobbied City Council in the hope it would agree to fund the majority of the $18 million renovation using federal infrastructure funds.
 At the same time, they rejected a counter proposal for applying a ticket surcharge to pay the cost.
 Media reports claimed the team was considering relocating out of Calgary if council did not agree.
 Flames' owners denied the reports, but said they had threatened to build a new rink elsewhere in the city.
 City Council supported the Flames' proposal in a 9–6 vote following several months of negotiations.

 Renovations occurred between 1994 and 1995 and saw the addition of 41 new luxury suites at the top of the lower bowl, an 1,172 seat club section, a new restaurant, expanded offices for the Flames, Saddledome management and Hockey Canada, as well as a significant restructuring of the public concourse and a new parkade structure.
 The arena remained operational until the spring of 1995 despite ongoing construction, but was closed entirely between April and October 1995.
 The Saddledome officially reopened on October 25, 1995, for the Flames' first home game of the 1995–96 NHL season.

 Prior to its reopening, the Flames signed a deal with Canadian Airlines to rename the facility.
 Under a 20-year agreement worth approximately $1 million per year, the arena became the Canadian Airlines Saddledome.
 Removing the "Olympic" moniker was controversial with both the public and City Council, though the city voted in favour of the deal which included the donation of a portion of the naming rights to fund amateur sports within the city.
 The arena was renamed again in 2000 when Canadian Airlines was acquired by Air Canada and ceased operations.
 Pengrowth Management Ltd. signed a 10-year agreement that gave the facility the name Pengrowth Saddledome.

 The arena has received cosmetic upgrades in recent years.
 In 2004, the Flames spent $1 million on a LED "power ring" display that lines the facing of the second level.
 The JumboTron that was installed in 1995 was replaced in 2006 with a new HD video scoreboard.
 Along with the new board, the previous speakers were replaced with Apogee ALA-9 arrays in 2007.
-Manufactured by Daktronics, the display has 12 screens and two LED ribbons, and was called the Enmax Energy Board.
+Manufactured by Daktronics and branded as the "Enmax Energy Board", the display contained 12 screens and two LED ribbons.
+A new scoreboard was installed in 2024, branded as the "Sportsnet Scoreboard"; which contains four, 30-foot (9.1 m)-tall displays with a total area of 2160 sqft, and a 40-foot (12 m) "halo" ring.